Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-attribute-selectors.md

   - css
 ---

-In `CSS`, there are many ways to style objects, but there are some great selectors.
+There are many ways to style objects in' CSS', but there are some great selectors.
 Let's find out if you knew about these!

 Let me know in the comments how much of them you knew already.